 Sequencing the pull plays an important role in an athlete’s ability express power on the rower.
 Break the sequencing and you will bleed power (inefficient).

 Here is a simple visual to help you learn to organize your joint angles the right way when rowing, as well as timing the systems of the legs, hips and arms.

-First, the legs drive on the foot pads.
+First, the legs drive.

 It’s helpful to think about driving the foot pad away from you, rather than pushing yourself away.